BARCF Field and Flying Rules

 A. Ground Rules

-- When entering, the member unlocking the gate must relock lock into chain to complete loop.
-The last member leaving the field is responsible for closing and locking all doors and gates.
+- When entering Lakeside State Airport, the member unlocking the gate must re-lock lock into chain to complete the loop.
+The last member leaving the field is responsible for storing away the air traffic field radio, windsock, and locking the clubhouse, closing and locking all gates upon exiting.

 - Flying at the field is restricted to club members and their guests, provided the guest has a current AMA card on their person.